Can you satisfy the legal requirements?

 The Law relating to Driving is covered by the provisions of the Road Traffic Act 1988

 You MUST have a valid provisional driving licence for the category of motor vehicle you are driving.

 You MUST be 17 years of age to drive a motor car (category “B”)

-A learner driver must always display ‘L’ plates when they are learning to drive.
+You MUST always display ‘L’ plates when you are learning to drive.
 It is a legal requirement and an offence not to display them.
 ‘L’ plates should be displayed on both front and rear bumpers.